lxa9867/Awesome-Autoregressive-Visual-Generation/README.md

 # Awesome-Autoregressive-Visual-Generation
 This is a repo to track the latest autoregressive visual generation papers 🌟.

-<span style="color:red">In addition, I am also maintaining an open-source high-performance image tokenization framework [XQ-GAN](https://github.com/lxa9867/ImageFolder) 🚀.
-This framework supports both state-of-the-art multi-scale residual quantization (VAR/Infinity) and regular vector quantizations (VQ-GAN variants).</span>
+❗️❗️❗️**In addition, I am also maintaining an open-source high-performance image tokenization framework [XQ-GAN](https://github.com/lxa9867/ImageFolder) 🚀.
+This framework supports both state-of-the-art multi-scale residual quantization (VAR/Infinity) and regular vector quantizations (VQ-GAN variants).**

 ## Image Tokenizers